Skip to Main Content

 Ralph DeBerardinis earned a B.S. in biology from St. Joseph's University and M.D. and Ph.D. degrees from the University of Pennsylvania.
 He performed his Ph.D. research on mammalian retrotransposons with Haig H. Kazazian, Jr. Dr. DeBerardinis was the first trainee in the combined residency program in pediatrics and medical genetics at The Children's Hospital of Philadelphia (CHOP) and received several awards for teaching and clinical care.
 He ultimately achieved board certification in pediatrics, medical genetics, and clinical biochemical genetics.

-The DeBerardinis laboratory is interested in the role of altered metabolic states in human diseases, particularly pediatric inborn errors of metabolism and cancer.
+The DeBerardinis Lab is interested in the role of altered metabolic states in human diseases, particularly pediatric inborn errors of metabolism and cancer.
 This research is tightly integrated with clinical activities in medical genetics, oncology, and radiology, providing seamless opportunities to examine the relevance of findings in patients.

 • Education